About the Fellowship

 Fellows meet regularly with their assigned coach, who serves as a sounding board, management consultant, offers real time feedback and helps the Linde Fellow stay focused on his or her goals.

 Linde Fellows identify a change project in their home practice site.
 Linde Fellows work closely with their immediate manager and an assigned physician leader who acts as a mentor and coach to help guide their action-learning project.

 Participation Requirements & Financial Support

-Linde Fellows should plan to commit 15% of their total work effort to the Fellowship program.
-All applicants must submit a letter from their Division Chief or practice director indicating a commitment to provide dedicated time (15% FTE) to attend the seminars, meet with a coach, and complete the Fellowship project as described above.
+Linde Fellows should plan to commit 15 percent of their total work effort to the Fellowship program.
+All applicants must submit a letter from their Division Chief or practice director indicating a commitment to provide dedicated time (15 percent FTE) to attend the seminars, meet with a coach, and complete the Fellowship project as described above.

-The Linde Family Institute for Primary Care provides a stipend of 10% salary support (at the HCA clinical FTE rate); an additional 5% matching support is expected to come from the faculty member’s home practice site.
-The Linde Family Institute for Primary Care disburses the stipend to the Fellow’s divisional or practice budget in remuneration for the Fellow’s time to participate in the program.
+The Linde Family Institute for Primary Care provides a stipend of 10 percent salary support (at the HCA clinical FTE rate); an additional five percent matching support is expected to come from the faculty member's home practice site.
+The Linde Family Institute for Primary Care disburses the stipend to the Fellow's divisional or practice budget in remuneration for the Fellow's time to participate in the program.